voioo/iac-pulumi-seminar/pages/section-1.md

 <!--
 # Speaker Notes

-- Little bit of history to explain where IaC comes from
-- Two main trends in the last 20 years
-- They both lead to increase of complexity in our infrastructure -->
+Setup:
+- Frame history as context for modern tools
+- Set expectation for parallel stories
+- Connect to their development experience

+Key Points:
+- Two revolutions happened together
+- Each drove the other forward
+- Still evolving today

+Questions/Engagement:
+- "What infrastructure changes have you seen?"
+- "How has development changed with it?"

+Next:
+- Let's look at infrastructure changes first
+-->

 ---